-SCOTTISH SPACE ROADMAP LAUNCHES ON THE INTERNATIONAL STAGE
+Scottish Space Roadmap Launches on The International Stage

 She added, “We firmly believe this further demonstrates the Scottish space sector’s serious approach to the critical topic of space sustainability”.

 Space Sustainability - A Roadmap for Scotland can be downloaded for free via the Space Scotland website.
-The topic will be covered in an upcoming Space Cafe Scotland webinar on 24th November, hosted by industry media publication SpaceWatch.GLOBAL.
+The topic will be covered in an upcoming Space Cafe Scotland webinar, hosted by industry media publication SpaceWatch.GLOBAL.